Amendments to South Australia’s labour hire laws commenced on 20th July 2020.

 You can surrender your licence and you may be entitled to a partial refund of your licence fee.

-If you have not received a direct email as yet, please email occupational [at] sa.gov.au.
+If you have not received an email regarding your licence or application, please contact occupational [at] sa.gov.au.

 Information about labour hire licences, including applying for a licence and other responsibilities of labour hire providers, is available on the Labour hire licence page on the SA.GOV website.